 PS.
 Oh hey almost three years ago I released a plugin called “Text Animator for Unity”, a tool I made/needed for my own games - and Today it is also getting used in other games like “Dredge, Cult of The Lamb”, “Slime Rancher 2” and many more!!
-It’s currently on sale so I’d love if you could check it out; you’d also support me while I work on exciting stuff behind the scenes, so… thank you very much! ✨
+I’d love if you could check it out! you’d also support me while I work on exciting stuff behind the scenes, so… thank you very much! ✨

 Baaack to the article.

 Schedule meetings more than a month in advance.

 Since I didn’t know I’d be attending it this year, I started scheduling them from the 20th of July, only to discover that some companies/publishers were already full!
 (For reference, Gamescom is at the end of August.)
 You can safely start from June, which means that you need to have all the material (pitch/demo/…) around that time, though.

 There are some meeting platforms that let you see both the attendants (e.g. publishers, investors, developers) and schedule a time slot with them (and you can receive meeting requests too, of course).
 One is Meet2Match, which has a fee and opens a bit in advance (you can subscribe to their newsletter to get updated), and the other one usually comes with the Gamescom ticket, but this year opened really close to the event and it was super late already, as I said above.
 I hope next year it’ll open earlier or it won’t be that useful, at least in my case.